simara-svatopluk/ddd-course/2-language/language.md

 ## Translation problem

-When we speak with a foreigner, we have to use a language that we understand both.
+When we speak with a foreigner, we have to use a language that we both understand.
 Let's say I'm Czech, the foreigner is German and we both sort of speak English.

 ![I have to translate ideas into the Czech language then language into English, the other one have to translate English into German and then language into ideas](4translations.png)